-Rod seals are important components in hydraulic cylinder design; they guard against external leakage, which hurts the cylinder’s performance as well as the environment.
 Rod seals are considered the hydraulic seal with the most demanding requirement specifications because they must be the right size, profile and material in order to properly prevent leaks.

 Rod seals are made of plastic, rubber or Teflon, depending on the type of fluid to which they are exposed, the amount of pressure and whether the cylinder is single acting, meaning the seals receive dynamic pressure from one side, or double acting, meaning the pressure comes from both sides.
 They are designed for both linear and reciprocating dynamic sealing applications, and they seal pressure between the inner contact surface of the seal and the outer rod surface while the rod is moving linearly under pressure.